 Patient Counseling Information

-Patients should be advised that response to Somatuline Depot (lanreotide) should be monitored by periodic measurements of GH and IGF-1 levels, with a goal of decreasing these levels to the normal range.
+Advise patients with acromegaly that response to SOMATULINE DEPOT should be monitored by periodic measurements of GH and IGF-1 levels, with a goal of decreasing these levels to the normal range.

 Use In Specific Populations

 Pregnancy Category C

 Lanreotide has been shown to have an embryocidal effect in rats and rabbits.
 There are no adequate and well-controlled studies in pregnant women.
 SOMATULINE DEPOT should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 Reproductive studies in pregnant rats given 30 mg/kg by subcutaneous injection every 2 weeks (five times the human dose, based on body surface area comparisons) resulted in decreased embryo/fetal survival.
 Studies in pregnant rabbits given subcutaneous injections of 0.45 mg/kg/day (two times the human therapeutic exposures at the maximum recommended dose of 120 mg, based on comparisons of relative body surface area) shows decreased fetal survival and increased fetal skeletal/soft tissue abnormalities.

 It is not known whether lanreotide is excreted in human milk.
 Many drugs are excreted in human milk.
 As a result of serious adverse reactions from SOMATULINE DEPOT in animals and, potentially in nursing infants, a decision should be made whether to discontinue nursing or discontinue the drug, after taking into account the importance of the drug to the mother.

 Safety and effectiveness in pediatric patients have not been established.